sharondrinkwaard/battleship-game/README.md

-https://www.w3schools.com/python/python_try_except.asp - helped me learn about try and except statements https://medium.com/@saumya.ranjan/how-to-write-a-readme-md-file-markdown-file-20cb7cbcd6f - reminded me of how to write in markdown https://en.wikipedia.org/wiki/Battleship_(game)#:~:text=The%20game%20of%20Battleship%20is%20thought%20to%20have,played%20by%20Russian%20officers%20before%20World%20War%20I - To learn a bit more about the battleship game which I was not familiar with
+https://www.w3schools.com/python/python_try_except.asp - helped me learn about try and except statements https://medium.com/@saumya.ranjan/how-to-write-a-readme-md-file-markdown-file-20cb7cbcd6f - reminded me of how to write in markdown https://en.wikipedia.org/wiki/Battleship_(game)#:~:text=The%20game%20of%20Battleship%20is%20thought%20to%20have,played%20by%20Russian%20officers%20before%20World%20War%20I - To learn a bit more about the battleship game which I was not familiar with https://stackoverflow.com/questions/19747371/python-exit-commands-why-so-many-and-when-should-each-be-used - Taught me how to use the exit statement of the sys library.